 02 of 12

 There are key differences between mice and rats.
 Mice are much smaller than rats.
 Adult mice are about 7 1/2 inches in length, including the tail.
 The most common rats in the United States are the Norway rat and the roof rat.
-They are about 14 to 16 inches in length, with tail length varying by species.
+They can be anywhere from 13 to 18 inches in length, with tail length varying by species.

 03 of 12